 If you are wire wrapping your sea glass then you may wish to carve a groove or channel into the glass to allow for a better hold of the wire.
 Diamond disc burrs or diamond point burrs are both great for this.

 If you don't mind altering the natural state of your sea glass then an added touch is to carve a shape into the glass.
 Follow this tutorial for carving hearts into your sea glass: How to Carve Hearts Into Your Pebbles Or Sea Glass.

 If you need to cut the sea glass into half or shape it in some way you can use a diamond wire hand saw blade in a saw frame.
 Follow this tutorial for cutting sea glass: How To Easily Cut & Shape Sea Glass and Stones Using Diamond Wire Hand Saw Blades

 If you are bezel-setting your sea glass then you may need to file off one side to help it sit nicely, a diamond file works a treat for delicately removing material and shaping your glass.
 Try a fine 600 grit, half round diamond file.
 These are really popular with jewellers and can be used on many applications once you've finished your particular sea glass project.

 If you have further grinding away to do at the sides in order for the sea glass to sit in your bezel, try using a small green silicone carbide stone burr.
 This is a gentle abrasive stone that will grind away finely and smoothly.

-Bottom left is a stack of contemporary silver and sea glass necklaces by Kate Chell, and bottom right is a leather cord bracelet with drilled blue and white sea glass by Jane Brannan of ScottishShores.
+The bottom left is a stack of contemporary silver and sea glass necklaces by Kate Chell, and the bottom right is a leather cord bracelet with drilled blue and white sea glass by Jane Brannan of ScottishShores.